atomwalk12/github-gists/README.md

-# This is a repo of various Github gists
+# This is a repo of various interesting Github gists